NLaff/lafferty.co-v2/content/blog/organize-your-writing-with-a-kanban-board.md

 date = 2020-02-16T06:00:00Z
 description = "Using a Kanban board enabled me to publish new content every day.
-Learn about Kanban and the exact steps on how to implement one in Notion" tags = ["notion"] title = "Organize Your Writing With a Kanban Board"
+Learn about Kanban and the exact steps on how to implement one in Notion" tags = ["notion"] title = "Organize Your Writing With a Notion Kanban Board" lastmod = 2021-01-09

 +++
 Building an organizational system for my writing enabled me to [publish new content every day this month](https://nicklafferty.com/blog/why-im-publishing-new-content-every-day-in-february/) and helped build a huge backlog of ideas and drafts for future months.